matiasrm/Point/README.md

 # Point
 A Todo list app.
-SwiftUI with a MVVM architecture pattern.
+SwiftUI with an MVVM architecture pattern.